sla-onemap/onemap-leaflet/README.md

 # Project OneMap-Leaflet JS (Alpha)

-This is an open-source project built on top of leaflet for OneMap 2.0.
+This is an open-source project built on top of leaflet and togeojson for OneMap 2.0.

 This means you are able to freely invoke leaflet & related-projects' functions on the initialized "map" object.